SharkSnack/shiren-4/content/dungeons/emerald-terrace.md

 The boss moves at double speed, cures status conditions in 1 turn, ignores Sanctuary Scroll,<br/>only takes 2 damage from thrown Gitan, and its tackle can close distances if you try to step away.<br/>It doesn't have high HP for a boss, but you won't defeat it by trading direct attacks unless your level,<br/>weapon, and shield are outstanding.

-The boss fight occurs during daytime, so abilities can't be used - you need to use items.<br/>Status conditions aren't very effective even if the boss isn't immune to it, since it'll be cured quickly.<br/>However, they become viable if you boost Shiren's action speed by eating Swift Grass.
+The boss fight occurs during daytime, so necklace moves can't be used - you need to use items.<br/>Status conditions aren't very effective even if the boss isn't immune to it, since it'll be cured quickly.<br/>However, they become viable if you boost Shiren's action speed by eating Swift Grass.

 Some strategies: